nghia95/vietnamese-dictionary/README.md

 ✨ **Public Word Lookup** - Anyone can search and browse Vietnamese words
 🔐 **User Authentication** - Sign up and login with email/password
-📝 **Word Contribution** - Authenticated users can add new words with definitions
+📝 **Word Contribution** - Authenticated users can add new words with:
+  - Multiple definitions with sources
+  - Etymologies (Nguồn gốc)
+  - Synonyms and Antonyms
-🎨 **Modern UI** - Premium design with Vietnamese typography and smooth animations
+✏️ **Edit Words** - Contributors can edit their own words 🎨 **Modern UI** - Premium design with Vietnamese typography and smooth animations
 📱 **Responsive** - Works seamlessly on desktop, tablet, and mobile devices